superfly/docs/flyctl/cmd/flyctl_launch.md

 ### Options

 ~~~
+      --dockerfile string   Path to a Dockerfile.
+Defaults to the Dockerfile in the working directory.
+      --generate-name       Always generate a name for the app
   -h, --help                help for launch
       --image string        the image to launch
       --name string         the name of the new app
+      --no-deploy           Do not prompt for deployment
       --now                 deploy now without confirmation
       --org string          the organization that will own the app
       --path string         path to app code and where a fly.toml file will be saved. (default ".")
       --region string       the region to launch the new app in
 ~~~

 ### Global Options